I Have a Dream

 - Faye Barnhart

 Alveda King, the niece of Martin Luther King, Jr., has carried his vision of equality for preborn children.
-Last year in Washington, DC, she enlightened me how we are mistreating the alien we are not to mistreat when we allow illegal immigration, as it is a form of slavery.
+Last year in Washington, DC, she enlightened me how we are also mistreating aliens in this country when we allow illegal immigration, as it is a form of slavery.

 I'm most intrigued by her uncle's "Letter from Burmingham Jail".
 The arguments he addresses in his letter are the same we hear today from those apathetic to the plight of the preborn child.
 It is where his famous quote originated that is etched into the stone of the Colorado Supreme Court: "Injustice anywhere is a threat to justice everywhere."